 The Department shall provide Technical Assistance (TA), to include but not limited to: networking meetings, training, and site visits to the CSB upon request or if the staff determines based on yearly monitoring visits that the project is not accomplishing its mission or meeting its goals as described above.

 The Department will initiate Performance Improvement Plans (PIP) after Technical Assistance has been provided and a CRCSU continues to not meet established benchmarks and goals.
-The purpose of the QIP is to have a period of collaborative improvement.
+The purpose of the PIP is to have a period of collaborative improvement.

 The Department will initiate Corrective Action Plans (CAP) if benchmarks and goals continue to not be met after TA and PIPs.
 There may be times where an issue is so severe that a CAP would be necessary where there was not a PIP in place, but this would be under extenuating circumstances.